DenzelBraithwaite/Vault-of-Knowledge/css.md

 <br>

-## **Tips & tricks**
+## **Quick tips & tricks**

 This section is a quick reference point for certain CSS guidelines that I'll need to review often, such as font-size scales or safe and reliable fonts.
+I'll also leave some quick solutions to problems I've run into, so this section might seem a little "random" or disorganized compared to the rest of the guide.

 <br>
 <br>